ObjectivePathology/zif/README.md

 * PNG tiled ZIFs are incompatible with common TIFF readers.

 ### Advanced Specification
-- Advanced ZIF files must be BigTIFF only; note that if using LibTIFF, version 4.0 (December 2011) is required to support BigTIFF (*deviation*).
-Note that Baseline versus Advanced ZIF may be recognized simply by testing for TIFF 6.0 vs BigTIFF.
 - In addition to JPEG or PNG, tiles may be JPEG XR compressed (targeting Microsoft Edge and IE 9+ browsers), or JPEG 2000 compressed (targeting Apple Safari and WebKit browsers).
 Note that with JPEG XR and JPEG 2000, server-based transcoding may be required for universal browser compatibility, and are intended for LAN-based applications rather than the public Internet.
 - For JPEG tiles, TIFF tag PhotometricInterpretation may additionally be RGB, in which case no channel subsampling is permitted.
 - For PNG, JPEG XR and JPEG 2000 tiles, note that these are not compatible with the TIFF 6.0 specification (*deviation*).